Call and Book Your Hotel Now!

 Most tourists believe Dubai's revenue comes primarily from oil.
 Still, only a moderate amount of oil reserves were used to generate the required infrastructure for trade, manufacturing and tourism to build Dubai's economy.
 Most of Dubai's GDP (over 95%) is non-oil-based.
 So far, oil has accounted for less than 1% of Dubai's GDP and tourism to produce 20% of the GDP.
 These figures explain why Dubai has become a more dynamic and diversified economy to survive the decline of fossil fuels.

 In the early 1990s, only a few hotels were available for tourists, and Dubai never had high oil revenues like Abu Dhabi.
 The Burj Al Arab hotel project in 1994 gave hope to the economy as a long-term strategy, an ambition to become the world's top tourist destination.
 Being one of the favourite tourist destinations in the UAE, Dubai has seen a tremendous change in its economy in the past 60 years.

-Even though Dubai's economy was built on the back of the oil industry, most of the city's banking and financial centers headquartered in the port area and service industries got largely affected as Dubai's property market faced a major downturn somewhere during 2008-2009 as a result of the slowing economic climate.
-Most of its ongoing projects along with the jobs of the expatriates got massively affected.
-Also, it was made public that Emaar had approximately $70 billion credits and the state of Dubai additional $10 billion while holding estimated $350 billion in real estate assets.
+Some significant investments in Dubai have been primarily affected due to the recession that hit the global market severely.
+Even though Dubai's economy was built on the back of the oil industry, most of the city's banking and financial centres were headquartered in the port area and service industries got primarily affected as Dubai's property market faced a significant downturn during 2008-2009, as a result of the global economic slowdown.
+During this recession, most of the ongoing projects, along with the jobs of the expatriates, got affected.
+Also, it was made public that Emaar had approximately $70 billion in credits and the state of Dubai an additional $10 billion while holding an estimated $350 billion in real estate assets.